 As experts in estate planning, our Wills and Probate solicitors can provide practical advice and assistance with estate administration, should you need a helping hand during what can be a difficult time.
 Whether you are looking for guidance through the process or require our full probate services to ensure the fair division of assets, our solicitors are ready to help.

 We recognise that everyone’s circumstances are unique.
-Some families have a member who is disabled or vulnerable and these need special consideration and experience, not only of legal issues but also the practical and benefit related problems that affect the whole family.
+Some families have a member who is disabled or vulnerable and in this case special consideration and experience is needed, not only of legal issues but also the practical and benefit related problems that affect the whole family.

 Court of Protection

 Sometimes, things go wrong.
 We can’t tell the future, but we can plan for it.
 If you are concerned about losing mental capacity to make critical decisions regarding your welfare, your possessions and your property, speaking to an accomplished wills & probate solicitor should be your first step.
 There are a few options in regards to protecting your future, notably by creating a Lasting Power of Attorney.
 This legal tool allows you to appoint someone you trust with the authority to manage your affairs if you become incapable.

 Setting up an LPA does not necessarily mean it has to take immediate effect – in fact, you can choose exactly when the LPA will be used and specifically what your appointed LPA will be able to control.
 Upon our first appointment, our Wills and Probate solicitors will take the time to understand your unique situation and discuss the details at length in order to secure a solution that is tailored to your needs.

 Concerns might arise that a Will should not be valid, maybe because it was made at a point in time when the testator did not have sufficient mental capacity to make a Will or it was made under duress or undue influence by a third party.
 Sometimes, family members are excluded from benefitting under a Will, whether deliberately or by accident.